bjackman/bjackman.github.io/_posts/2021-09-09-tax-choices.md

 ![BBC graph of absolute tax rates vs. income](/assets/tax_rates_absolute.png)

-Not only did they from inexplicably include income tax (which is progressive) on the graph, they also chose to plot _absolute_ tax rates in pounds.
+Not only did they inexplicably include income tax (which is progressive) on the graph, they also chose to plot _absolute_ tax rates in pounds.
 This is not a useful way to visualise taxation, unless you want to give the false impression that higher-income taxpayers are being squeezed harder than everyone else.

 Instead, sensible people talk in terms _effective_ tax rates as a percentage.
 Here's the effective rate of National Insurance, plotted against income:

 ![My graph of effective tax rates vs. income](/assets/ni_rate_effective.png)

 The line in this graph goes _down_.
 That's because this is an unfair regressive tax. __Someone earning £100,000 a year pays a lower effective rate than someone earning £24,000__.
-Instead of being increase, National Insurance should be scrapped and replaced with a progressive wealth tax.
+Instead of being increased, National Insurance should be scrapped and replaced with a progressive wealth tax.